AISG-Technology-Team/AISG-Online-Safety-Challenge-Submission-Guide/README.md

 ### Test sample Docker container locally

-Please ensure you are in the parent directory before executing the following command.
+Please ensure you are in the parent directory of `sample_submission` before executing the following command.
 The `$(pwd)` command in the `--mount` option yields the current working directory.
 The test is successful if no error messages are seen and a `stdout.csv` is created in the `local_test/test_output` directory.

 Alter the options for `--cpus`, `--gpus`, `--memory` to suit the system you are using to test.

-Ensure that you are not in the main project directory and not in `sample_submission` directory before you execute the command below.

 ```
 ISOLATED_DOCKER_NETWORK_NAME=exec_env_jail_network